Biometric Encyclopedia

 Why Is Biometric Technology Important for KYC?

 iProov technology is often implemented as part of an identity verification solution to meet KYC compliance requirements.
-Using Genuine Presence Assurance, banks and other regulated organizations can ask users to complete a brief facial biometric scan during the online onboarding or authentication process.
+Using Dynamic Liveness, banks and other regulated organizations can ask users to complete a brief facial biometric scan during the online onboarding or authentication process.
 This assures that an individual matches the image in their photo ID and confirms that the user is genuinely present.

 This verification helps organizations to assure that the users they are onboarding are genuine users rather than criminals trying to defraud services.